 Serpentine RC

-Serpentine New Year's Day 10K race (NYD10K) and 3K fun run take place on the traffic-free paths through Hyde Park.
-The event is organised by Serpentine Running Club volunteers and the NYD10K race is sponsored by SOAR Running.
-Additional event partners this year will be sports energy bars Luchos and alcohol-free beer Lucky Saint.
+Serpentine New Year's Day 10K race (NYD10K) and 3K fun run take place on the traffic-free paths through Hyde Park and Kensington Gardens.
+The event is organised by Serpentine Running Club volunteers.

 09:30 am to 10:45 am – collection of race packs open for 10K race attendees